dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-17-Force-of-Recurrent-Neural-Networks.md

 <img src='/images/rnn/simple_rnn.png' />
 </p>

 So, what can we infer by looking at the figure above.
 There is some context(t) which take in two inputs, Input(t) and context(t-1), which then produces output(t).
 Also, context(t-1) gets updated to context(t).
 There is some form of recursion.
-This is a Simple RNN which take in sequence input, to produce output. where context(t-1) is known as state.
+This is a Simple RNN which take in sequence input, to produce output, where context(t-1) is known as state.
 We will explore this in detail further below.

 There are different types of sequence input and output combination that can be applied across various applications.